sbgn/sbgn.github.io/pages/software.md

 </tbody>
 </table>

-&#42;Path2Models is part of the BioModels Database
+&#42; Path2Models is part of the BioModels Database.

 ### Databases without SBGN-ML support